Why license Houses in Multiple Occupation (HMOs)

 HMO licence cost

 Landlords will have to pay a fee to cover the administration costs of the licence procedure.
-For 2018-2019, the fee has been set at £378 for a 5 bed property, £25 per room thereafter.
+The licence fee is £378 for a 5 bed property and £25 per room thereafter.

 Apply or renew a HMO licence